martin-ueding/thinkpad-scripts/doc/man/thinkpad-dock.1.rst

 ``network.restart_connection``
     If this is set, the given network connection will be restarted on startup.
     I (Martin Ueding) have seen the issue where my default DHCP connection would not work right away.
 Restarting that connection helped. *Default: true*

+``network.connection_name``
+    If the connection should be restarted, you can specify which one in case there is more than one wired connection.
+The default case provides nothing, using the first one that ``nmcli`` gives.

 ``screen.internal``
     The ``xrandr`` name for the internal monitor. *Default: LVDS1*.